gameslabbangalore-maker/website/_events/party-games-night.md

 ticket_link: "https://rzp.io/rzp/Party-Game-Night"

 # Optional videos
 about_video: ""
 recap_videos: []

 # Long-form sections
 about: |
-  Looking for non-stop laughter and excitement? *Party Game Night* brings a curated lineup of hilarious, easy-to-play games perfect for big groups.
+  Looking for non-stop laughter and excitement? *Party Games Night* brings a curated lineup of hilarious, easy-to-play games perfect for big groups.
 No long rules, no downtime—just instant fun.

 what_makes_it_different: |